-The most common sources of information were from educational courses, the media, family members, and healthcare providers [22], [24]-[26], [28], [29].
+The most common sources of information were educational courses, the media, family members, friends and healthcare providers [22, 24-26, 28, 29].

-Educational courses offered by employers [22], [26], [28], [29] and the media [22], [24], [28], [29], were the most common sources of information about COVID and other infectious diseases.
+Educational courses offered by employers [22, 26, 28, 29] and the media [22, 24, 28, 29], were the most common sources of information about COVID and other infectious diseases.
 Educative sessions were mainly conducted through lectures and discussions.
 One study reported that before embarking on a new contract, crew members were required to attend training that included a 45-minute module on HIV transmission and prevention and a follow-up discussion on common myths [26].
 However, despite educational courses being one of the most cited sources of information, findings from studies indicated that optional sessions had fewer participants as compared to compulsory sessions.

-Participants specified radio, newspapers, and television as the main media bodies through which they accessed health information [22], [24], [29].
-For instance, participants indicated that targeted television and radio programs were very useful avenues in gaining in-depth knowledge on HIV/AIDs and STIs [29].
-Other reported information sources included healthcare providers, family members, friends, and partners [22], [28], [29].
-The majority of studies with respondents accessing information through these sources exhibited good general knowledge about COVID-19, HIV, and STIs [25], [28], [29].
+Participants specified radio, newspapers, and television as the main media bodies through which they accessed health information [22, 24, 29].
+For instance, participants indicated that targeted television and radio programs were very useful avenues for gaining in-depth knowledge on HIV/AIDs and STIs [29].
+Other reported information sources included healthcare providers, family members, friends, and partners [22, 28, 29].
+The majority of studies with respondents accessing information through these sources exhibited good general knowledge about COVID-19, HIV, and STIs [25, 28, 29].